 The Jeep Parkway Plant, known for many years as "The Overland" after its original corporate owner Willys-Overland, was a major employer in Toledo, Ohio.
 Some 15,000 employees at the plant during WWII built a jeep every 2 minutes, according to Jeep historian Ron Szymanski.
 The employee parking lot surrounding the Administration Building can be seen filled to overflowing at the very top of this page, in the 1957 background photo.

 The exact date of the first photo here is unknown, but it appears to date from shortly after Kaiser Industries' purchase of Willys-Overland in 1953.
 CJ-3Bs and military M38A1s are being built on the same assembly line.
+The carefully set up shot, lit with three large photo lights, was originally published in Willys News.
+See a large copy (200K JPEG) of the photo, courtesy of Stig Edqvist, author of The Jeep in Sweden.

 The merger of Kaiser and Willys meant that Kaiser's large Willow Run auto plant was surplus, and since the auto industry was in recession due to the Korean War, the United Auto Workers didn't oppose the transfer of all production to Toledo.
 In fact the assembly line workers accepted a ten percent pay cut, according to Bill Munro's book Jeep: From Bantam to Wrangler (see the CJ-3B Bookshelf).